 Ticketed Activities: Activities with a green "Ticket Required" button require a ticket which YOU MUST “purchase” to attend—even if it’s free.
 Purchase your ticket, add it to your cart, and continue through the purchasing process to confirm your space in that activity.
 Be sure to double check that you haven’t left something in your cart!

 Non-Ticketed Activities: Activities with a Schedule or Schedule button are included in your registration fee and are first-come, first-seated.
 No spaces are reserved for these activities, so don’t be late.
 Adding these non-ticketed activities to My Schedule is for your reference only.

+Registration to this workshop is now closed - please register onsite.
 New York City is one of the world’s great laboratories for place making.
 This two-day training workshop helps planners learn how to plan Federal lands and facilities, using examples and case studies from New York City.
 Workshop tracks include Urban Development/Redevelopment, Transportation/Mobility, and Resiliency.

+Registration for this dinner is now closed - please register onsite.
 Awards Dinner honoring members of the Federal Planning Division.

 Washington is a hub of innovative stormwater management approaches, from ground-level green infrastructure and landscape design to top-level policy like stormwater retention credit trading.
 Session will discuss implementation of these cutting-edge approaches at the water utility, local, and federal levels.

 The Stonewall National Monument in New York City was designated as an historic and notable American symbol for LGBTQ equality in June 2016.
 This session discusses the history and issues with this designation process and its relevance to other sites and communities across the U.S.